ThiboTouch/PhoneBookApp/README.md

 There's no seed data, so you'll need to add the data through the UI.
 #### The application demonstrates:
-1. The use of a document DB with RESTful API.
+1. The use of a document DB with RESTful API. (.Net Core 3.1)
 2. Server side pagination.
-3. Client side data filtering and pagination.
+3. Client side data filtering, sorting and pagination.
 4. SPA development.
+(Angular 9)